 Sample of Scholarly Work (Optional)

-A sample of a published work or other scholarly writing (Not required, but strongly suggested; limited to 10 pages; this can be a portion of any academic or clinical writing you have done).
-Please do not submit more than 10 pages.
-This can be included at the end of your Statement of Research Inquiry.
+If you would like to submit a sample of a published work or other scholarly writing, you may attach it to the end of your Statement of Research Inquiry.
+(Note that this is not required, but strongly suggested; limited to 25 pages; this can be a portion of any academic or clinical writing you have done).
+Please do not submit more than 25 pages.

 International Students – Degree Requirements